 What are the possible benefits and risks of participating?

-Participants will take part in addition to receiving treatment-as-usual.
+Participants take part in addition to receiving treatment-as-usual.
 However, the therapy might evoke stress in those presenting paranoia.
-To address this, participant’s mood will be routinely assessed before leaving and follow-up contact with a clinical psychologist offered, if needed.
-Participants will be fully informed about what the study involves both in writing and verbally.
-Any undue distress occurring during a procedure will be reported to the Chief Investigator and Consultant Clinical Psychologist at that time, allowing accurate monitoring to take place and provide support as necessary.
-Any clinically significant issues that arise from these questions will be addressed by reference to the patients' psychiatrist or main clinician in charge of their care.
-This will always be done with the patient’s permission and will only be breached in the rare instance criminal activity is disclosed.
-For patients recruited through self-referral route, if any clinically significant issues arise during the interview then verbal consent will be obtained from the patient to pass onto the responsible GP.
-If participants refuse to consent to GP contact they will be referred to senior clinicians part of the team.
+To address this, the participant’s mood is routinely assessed before leaving and follow-up contact with a clinical psychologist offered, if needed.
+Participants are fully informed about what the study involves both in writing and verbally.
+Any undue distress occurring during a procedure is reported to the Chief Investigator and Consultant Clinical Psychologist at that time, allowing accurate monitoring to take place and provide support as necessary.
+Any clinically significant issues that arise from these questions are addressed by reference to the patients' psychiatrist or main clinician in charge of their care.
+This is always done with the patient’s permission and is only breached in the rare instance criminal activity is disclosed.
+For patients recruited through self-referral route, if any clinically significant issues arise during the interview then verbal consent is obtained from the patient to pass onto the responsible GP.
+If participants refuse to consent to GP contact they are referred to senior clinicians part of the team.
 The experimental procedure used in this study is modelled on a history of similar investigations in clinical depression and anxiety where even in these samples similar CBM techniques have not produced an increased susceptibility to anxiety or depression.

 Where is the study run from?

-Kings College London and South London and Maudsley NHS Foundation Trust (Maudsley Hospital)
+2. South London and Maudsley NHS Foundation Trust (Maudsley Hospital) (UK)

 When is the study starting and how long is it expected to run for?

 National Institute for Health Research (UK)